ekoontz/menard/README.md

 For the demo, a sentence is generated for each specification listed in
 <a href="https://github.com/ekoontz/babylon/blob/master/src/babylon/english/expressions.edn">expressions.edn</a>.
-Each expression is printed out first in its surface form, then in its the syntax tree form.
+Each expression is printed out first in its surface form, then in its the syntax tree form, as shown in the output below:

 ```
 % lein repl